BING PUDDLEPOT — AUTHOR

 Rich has been illustrating and designing professionally since 1988.
 These days it all emanates from his global headquarters in Deephaven, Minnesota, where he lives with his wife, sons, as well as friendly dog.
 Rich has a bachelor’s degree in humanities, drives a minivan, and claims he drinks too much coffee.

-SHONA BROOKS — MIXED-MEDIA ARTIST
+SHONA BROOKS — MIXED-MEDIA PAINTER

 Shona is a self-taught, mixed-media painter and illustrator based in Hastings, Minnesota.
 She owns “Doodle Your Day Away” — coloring books and posters (“Make your own art, just add color, is Shona’s motto.).
 Her inspiration is taken from the everyday, graffiti, jewelry, and nature.
 Shona’s goal is to make art accessible to everyone.